rails/weblog/_posts/2019-02-22-zeitwerk-integration-in-rails-6-beta-2.markdown

 * Autoloading a constant no longer involves walking autoload paths looking for a relative match in the file system.
 Zeitwerk does one single pass and autoloads everything using absolute file names.
 In addition, that single pass descends into subdirectories lazily, only when the namespaces are used.

-* When an application is reoloaded due to changes in the file system, code in the autoload paths of engines that were loaded as gems won't be reloaded anymore.
+* When an application is reloaded due to changes in the file system, code in the autoload paths of engines that were loaded as gems won't be reloaded anymore.

 * Eager loading eager loads not only the application, but also the code of any gem that is managed by Zeitwerk.